DPDK/dpdk/doc/guides/tools/flow-perf.rst

 	Set the number of needed cores to insert/delete rte_flow rules.
 	Default cores count is 1.

+*       ``--random-priority=N,S``
+        Create flows with the priority attribute set randomly between 0 to N - 1 and use S as seed for the pseudo-random number generator.

 *	``--meter-profile-alg``
 	Set the traffic metering algorithm.
 	Example: meter-profile-alg=srtcmp, default algorithm is srtcm_rfc2697